 What if you followed every inkling, hunch or hint at a possible good idea?
 If you stretched your legs out beyond your comfort zone?
 If you trusted that these inklings would become their own . . .

 Did you ever wrap your arms around a felled giant and get up close and personal with it's roots and heart?
-The wooden body feels so strong, there are new buds on the tips of it's branches but the torn . . .
+The wooden body feels so strong, there are new buds on the tips of . . .